seanhodges-tw/api-docs/source/includes/_payouts.md

 ---------                      | -------                                       | -----------
 targetAccount                  | Recipient account id.
 You can create multiple transfers to same recipient account.   | Integer quote                          | Quote id.
-You can only create one transfer per one quote. <br/>You cannot use same quote ID to create multiple transfers. | Integer customerTransactionId     | This is required to perform idempotency check to avoid duplicate transfers in case of network failures or timeouts.                          | UUID details.reference (optional)    | Recipient will see this reference text in their bank statement.
+You can only create one transfer per one quote. <br/>You cannot use same quote ID to create multiple transfers. | Integer customerTransactionId     | This is required to perform idempotency check to avoid duplicate transfers in case of network failures or timeouts.                          | Text details.reference (optional)    | Recipient will see this reference text in their bank statement.
 Maximum allowed characters depends on the currency route.
 Read the [Business Payments Tips](https://transferwise.com/help/article/2348295/business/business-payment-tips) article for more information. | Text details.transferPurpose (conditionally required)| For example when target currency is THB.
 See more about conditions at [Transfers.Requirements](#transfers-requirements)  | Text details.sourceOfFunds (conditionally required) | For example when target currency is USD and transfer amount exceeds 10k.
 See more about conditions at [Transfers.Requirements](#transfers-requirements) | Text